One of the most important elements of your RV is one most people will never actually see. However, if it’s missing everyone will notice.

 Best Insulation for Travel Trailers

 When you’re considering travel trailer insulation, you’re going to want to think about the same things as with a motorhome.
-Do you want to save money and go with a cheaper insulation like fiberglass?
+Do you want to save money and go with cheaper insulation like fiberglass?
 Do you feel comfortable installing insulation yourself, and do you want to upgrade?

 One thing to consider with a travel trailer is your tow weight – if you want to make sure your trailer stays lightweight, you may want to choose spray foam insulation since it’s a lighter option.